anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 This component should be added to a new GameObject which has a SkinnedMeshRenderer component without Mesh specified.
 (Kind: [Source Edit Skinned Mesh Component](../../component-kind/edit-skinned-mesh-components#source-component))

+## Benefits {#benefits}

-Merging SkinnedMeshRenderer will reduce number of deforming mesh (skinning) and rendering cost.
+Merging SkinnedMeshRenderer will reduce number of deforming mesh (skinning).
+Also, it can reduce material slots using the same material, so we can reduce rendering cost.

+## Notes {#notes}

-This makes it impossible to turn meshes on and off individually on animations, but material-related animations will work without modification.
+This component makes it impossible to turn meshes on and off individually on animations, but material-related animations will work without modification.

 This component will merge mesh, material slots using the same Material, BlendShapes, and Bounds but other settings will not be modified.
 Please edit SkinnedMeshRenderer component attached to same GameObject as MergeSkinnedMesh to set AnchorOverride or else.